tusharvikky/docs/elixir.md

 });
 ```

-#### Custom Watchers

-If you need to register a watcher to run your custom task each time some files are modified, pass a regular expression as the second argument to the `task` method:
+That's it!
+Now, each time you run Gulp, your custom "speak" task will be executed alongside any other Elixir tasks that you've mixed in.
+To additionally register a watcher, so that your custom tasks will be re-triggered each time one or more files are modified, you may pass a regular expression as the second argument.

 ```javascript
 elixir(function(mix) {